muratk3n/thirdwave/en/README.md

 ---

-Land-tied peasantry, the flatness of the env gave rise to conquering armies who taxed those peasants (providing "protection"), this is the root of the parasitic empires.
-Agro empires are gone but we still havent fixed First Wave problems..
-Bunch of ppl, food production is still tied to swaths of land (less these days but still).

----

 Then do we need all that horizontal space to grow stuff on?
 Have this "liquid soil", have all vertically stacked up, grow stuff

-Then reclaim farm land, make national parks, area for panels, etc.

 ---